samumei/ddecompose/README.md

-Moreover, we get different results if we do not combine the marginal covariate distribution $X_2$ (e.g., industry employment) of group 1 with the conditional distribution of $X_1$ given $X_2$ (e.g., union density by industry) of group 0 but rather combine the marginal of group 0 with the conditional distribution of group 1 to derive the counterfactual, e.g.,
+Moreover, we get different results if we do not combine the marginal covariate distribution $X_2$ (e.g., industry employment) of group 1 with the conditional distribution of $X_1$ given $X_2$ (e.g., union density by industry) of group 0 but rather, combine the marginal of group 0 with the conditional distribution of group 1 to derive the counterfactual, e.g.,
 $$F_{Y_{C,X_1}}(y) = \iint F_{Y_0}(y|x_1,x_2)dF_{X_{1,1}}(x_1|x_2)dF_{X_0,2}(x_2).$$